StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 But our main RNG has _four_ 64-bit state registers, not just one...

-- We compute four different "independent" weights
+- We compute four different “independent” weights
 - Accumulate a different dot product into each register
 - Improves collision resistance from $1/2^{64}$ to $1/2^{256}$